 My friend Preston has a vacation planned in Glacier National Park with his brothers later this year.
 In addition to having fun researching hiking gear and texting his brothers about it, he’s made a point of getting in some extra steps so he’ll be in better shape for the trip.

-Similarly, in anticipation of visiting Italy, I am eating better.
+Similarly, in anticipation of visiting Italy, I am eating more mindfully.
 Honestly, trite though it is, I want to get in better shape if I’m going to be in a bathing suit.
 And in Italy of all places, where there is such an emphasis on fashion and “la bella figura,” which is about dressing well, good manners, and generally putting care into how you present yourself to the outside world.

 If nothing else, planning a trip can help you focus your “down time” entertainment on educational or cultural research as opposed to mindless social media or channel surfing.